isorna/dropcommander-translations-en/dzc/rules/transports.md

 If a squad is **in coherency** and **at least one unit** **ends** its moving action within 2" of a transport in the same Battlegroup, it may embark into the transport(s), providing their transport values match.
 Remove the squad from the board - it is now embarked in the Transport(s).

-A squad embarked in a Transport is **ignored** for all game purposes - they cannot shoot or be shot, don’t count as moving when their Transport moves etc. Commanders in Transports still may use their Command Value, and Influence radius.
+A squad embarked in a Transport is **ignored** for all game purposes - they cannot shoot or be shot, don't count as moving when their Transport moves etc. Commanders in Transports still may use their Command Value, and Influence radius.
 Simply measure from the Transport they re embarked in.

 A squad embarked in a Transport may choose to disembark when it makes a Moving action.
 Place them on the board within 2" of the Transport **in coherency,** and then make their moving action like normal.
 If any units cannot be placed (due to impassable scenery or other units being in the way for example), the squad cannot disembark.